-Graduates of this 31-credit Certificate Program are prepared to produce a wide range of media projects including multi-format television programs, commercials, public service announcements, short films, and high-quality audio products.
+Graduates of this 32-credit Certificate Program are prepared to produce a wide range of media projects including multi-format television programs, commercials, public service announcements, short films, and high-quality audio products.

-Certificate graduates can secure jobs such as a Cinematographer, Director, Producer, Editor, Sound Engineer, Videographer, and a variety of other crew positions.
+Certificate graduates can secure jobs such as a Videographer, Director, Producer, Editor, Sound Engineer, Master Control Operator, and a variety of other TV, film, and broadcasting crew positions.